vlang/v/doc/docs.md

 }
 ```

-Add `#flag` directives to the top of your V files to provide C compilation flags like `-l` for
+Add `#flag` directives to the top of your V files to provide C compilation flags like:
++ `-I` for adding C include files search paths
++ `-l` for adding C library names that you want to get linked
-linking, `-I` for adding include files locations, `-D` for setting compile time variables, etc.
++ `-L` for adding C library files search paths
++ `-D` for setting compile time variables

 You can use different flags for different targets.
-Right now, `linux`, `darwin` , and `windows` are supported.
+Right now, `linux`, `darwin` , `freebsd`, and `windows` are supported.

-For now you have to use one flag per line:
+NB: For now you have to use one flag per line:

 ```v
 #flag linux -lsdl2